-Over its 50 wonderful years, the Jumbo’s crazy and not so crazy ideas have turned heads and sparked imaginations.
+Over its 52 wonderful years, the Jumbo’s crazy and not-so-crazy ideas have turned heads and sparked imaginations.

 Even before it rolled out in September 1968 airline interior designers were scratching their heads on how to use the enormous space that the 747 provided.

-For this giant was more twice the size of the Boeing 707 it would replace.
+For this giant was more than twice the size of the Boeing 707 it would replace.

 Lounges, piano bars, cocktail bars, and downstairs galleys were all introduced.
 American Airlines kicked things off with this bar situated at the back of the economy section.